binhphan421/blog/content/article/personal/bye.md

 Now, it is the deafening guilt I share time with.
 On this couch that has never known your touch.
 In this home I longed for you to call your own.

 I wish we had dinner on the last Saturday you would remember.
 I wish I wasn't callous with you on our last phone call, when I had to explain your bills were on auto-pay for the thousandth time.
 I wish on that cursed night, I stayed just a bit longer in your home so I could save you before you would ever fall.
-I wish that it wasn't the last night that I would ever see you sleep peacefully ever again.
+I wish that it wasn't the final time that I would see you sleep peacefully ever again.

 I wish you were still here, because whatever frustrations or helplessness I felt prior to finding you on the edge of life pales to the helplessness and frustrations I feel when I battle to accept that you are gone.